ereyes00/learning-python-project/README.md

 # learning-python-project
 Methods and resources I used to learn Python and write a research paper in one month.
-The end goal is to make try to make a calender app.
+The end goal is to make a calender app.

 ## Top Three Resources
 (As recommended by other developers)